Your cart is currently empty!

 SECTION III; D – Analytics

-We may use third-party vendors, including Google who use first-party cookies (such as the Google Analytics cookie) and third-party cookies (such as the DoubleClick cookie) together to inform, optimize and serve ads based on your past activity on the Website, including Google Analytics for Display Advertising.
+We may use third-party vendors, including Google, who use first-party cookies (such as the Google Analytics cookie) and third-party cookies (such as the DoubleClick cookie) together to inform, optimize and serve ads based on your past activity on the Website, including Google Analytics for Display Advertising.
 The information collected may be used to, among other things, analyze and track data, determine the popularity of certain content and better understand online activity.
-If you do not want any information to be collected and used by Google Analytics, you can install an opt-out in your web browser (https://tools.google.com/dlpage/gaoptout/) and/or opt out from Google Analytics for Display Advertising or the Google Display Network by using Google’s Ads Settings (www.google.com/settings/ads).
+If you do not want any information to be collected and used by Google Analytics, you can install an opt-out in your web browser, by following this external link (https://tools.google.com/dlpage/gaoptout/) and/or opt out from Google Analytics for Display Advertising or the Google Display Network by changing Google’s Ads Settings via this external link (www.google.com/settings/ads).

 SECTION III; E – Aggregated and Non-Personally-Identifying Information